For busy marketers: A quick and easy read on nudge theory – what it is, how nudging works, and how it can go wrong. Plus: Examples!

 In other words the influences that drive our behaviour are often unconscious.
 So when we make decisions, most of the time those decisions are made in what is known as System 1 thinking.

 System 1 thinking is the “fast” type of thinking.
 We use it to make quick decisions based on our instincts or emotions.
 It’s automatic.
 For example: It’s the thinking you use in order to catch a ball flying your way.
-Nudging affects this type of thinking.
+It is this type of thinking that nudging affects.

 System 2 thinking, on the other hand, is the “slow” process that typically involves more effort.
 It’s also more logical.
 You’re using system 2 if you find that you have to concentrate.